 So the question is how to understand how prior experiences and knowledge can influence a team so conflicts can be avoided (without ending up as an autocracy)?

 Once upon a time, I was working with an electrician that was very tired of people that had opinions about his cables that had to be lead all over the place without interfering.
 Because of the fact that we were independent film makers, and due to the high costs eliciting a film, meticulous planning was needed before the shooting since we couldn’t afford more than two takes per scene.
 When shooting a scene of the actor walking through the room I see (through the lens) how the actor makes a strange evasive move, but with a maintained speed as to not make it show on screen.
-From the perspective of saving money the actor’s move was impressive but from a director’s point of view the electrician had just taken over my job.
+From the perspective of saving money the actor’s move was impressive, but from a director’s point of view the electrician had just taken over my job.

-Why the situation didn’t end up with an electrician hijacking the whole production by making the whole team obey to his cables was due to the shared experience and knowledge in the team.
+Why the situation didn’t end up with an electrician hijacking the whole production by making the whole team obey his cables was due to the shared experience and knowledge in the team.
 This, in turn, made everyone want to find a solution since the premise of the film wasn’t about an electrician and his cables.

 A premise is a key to reach the vision, which follows the project from the ideation phase until the final piece is nailed.
 A premise can be seen as a lighthouse on a big ocean, which helps the skippers to navigate.
 The setting of a premise is one of the key elements of the method Narrative bridging, which purpose is to assist in reaching a reciprocally shared and meaningful goal.
 The setting of a premise and a goal also allows for different experiences and knowledge to come forth.
 Instead of being a cause of conflicts they can be seen as possibilities to understand events from new perspectives.
 If everyone in a team is aware of how the premise and goal work from the very beginning one can also avoid situations that can cause strains on limited resources (even people’s health).

 To explain what I mean I´d like to present Cat, Vlad and Nick that are in the ideation phase of developing a game.
 The premise (!) is set to be a game about a bouncing egg that shall travel through the evolution of life without hatching.
-The goal (!) is to create a causal and relaxing mobile game with a nice bouncing feeling from the egg.
+The goal (!) is to create a casual and relaxing mobile game with a nice bouncing feeling from the egg.

 So let’s look at the discussion between Cat, Vlad and Nick:

 As you can see it´s a little tense between Cat, Vlad and Nick.
-But by knowing their professions it might be easier to detect how their prior experiences and knowledge come into play.
+But by knowing their professions, it might be easier to detect how their prior experiences and knowledge come into play.

 From knowing a little bit more about Cat, Vlad and Nick we can tell that Cat, the game designer, was trying to keep track on the premise and goal about having a nice bouncing feeling of an egg that travels through the evolution of life avoiding to hatch.
 Nick, the graphic designer, suggests a new angle to the idea by suggesting balloons instead of an egg as to ensure that all possibilities have been considered.
 Since the programmer, Vlad, has already worked on a solution to make a bouncing ball into a spherical bouncing egg the suggestion about balloons makes Vlad feel that Cat and Nick don’t understand the scale of changing objects from the perspective of programming.